Skip to Content

 There are numerous camps (both basic and quite luxurious) from which to conduct self-drive safaris into these reserves, and whenever I go, I always come away with sightings of the Big Five.
 The chances of spotting rhinos are high, and I have often seen ‘herds’ of these formidable creatures as they roam across the park’s grassy hillsides like fleets of organic tanks.

-Read more should also keep their eyes peeled for African wild dogs, leopards, honey badgers, and aardvarks.
+Visitors should also keep their eyes peeled for African wild dogs, leopards, honey badgers and aardvarks.

-For those who prefer to explore on foot, the reserves offer a plethora of guided big game walks, ranging from a single afternoon to a multi-day wilderness experience where you will sleep under the stars without a tent, surrounded by elephants, lions, and, of course, rhinos.
+For those who prefer to explore on foot, the park offers a plethora of guided big game walks, ranging from a single afternoon to a multi-day wilderness experience where you will sleep under the stars without a tent, surrounded by elephants, lions, and, of course, rhinos.

 Rendezvous with Rhinos